What to Expect and How to Plan

 We ski in small groups; we do not fly the 205 or 212 helicopters which may hold up to 10 guests.
 A group usually consists of 4 guests and 1 guide (weight restrictions apply).
 The AStar helicopter is configured for 4 guests in the back seat (facing forward) and 1 guide plus the pilot in the front.

-A typical day is 6-9 runs.
-Several factors determine the number of runs per day; run length, group fitness, ability, number of groups, snow conditions, the weather, flight distance to terrain, the package you chose. . .
+A typical day is 6 – 10 runs.
+Several factors determine the number of runs per day; your vertical package, run length, group fitness, ability, number of groups, snow conditions, the weather, flight distance to terrain. . .
 On some rare days you may ski fewer than 6 runs, while on others it may be 10 runs, or even more.
 After 3-5 runs, lunch is served in the field, and then skiing resumes for another 3-5 runs.
 Lunch consists of homemade soups, sandwiches, desserts and hot cocoa.

 Breakfast at 8:00 a.m.
 Depart for skiing between 9:30 to 10:00 a.m.
 Ski, ski, ski, eat lunch in the field, ski, ski, ski, and home to the lodge for appetizers, drinks and dinner.

 On the morning of your last day have your bags packed, showers will be available after skiing.
 Breakfast is at 8:00 a.m.
 Depart for skiing after breakfast.
 After skiing we will check your gear in, check you out, and then off to the airport for your flight home.
 Your package does not include dinner on your last day.
 We generally depart the lodge around 3 p.m., which puts us at the Anchorage airport between 5:00 – 7:00 p.m.

 -Our pickup and drop-off times are an estimate.
 We are a remote lodge and factors may arise which are beyond our control such as bad weather, other guest arrivals, departures… We will always do our best to be as punctual as possible.